 and Commercialization in Kentucky

-An initiative of the Kentucky Science and Technology Corporation (KSTC), KSEF is managed in partnership with the Kentucky Council on Postsecondary Education (CPE).
-KSTC is a private nonprofit enterprise founded in 1987 to enhance capacity of people, firms and organizations, to use science and technology and to effectively compete in the global market place.
+Created under the Kentucky Innovation Act of 2000, KSEF is an initiative of the Kentucky Science and Technology Corporation (KSTC), managed in partnership with the Kentucky Council on Postsecondary Education (CPE).
+KSTC is a private nonprofit enterprise founded in 1987 to enhance capacity of people, firms and organizations, to use science and technology to effectively compete in the global market place.